ruvaldak/VanillaBean-shaders/README.md

 # VanillAAAAAAAAA
-This shaderpack is near-identical to vanilla rendering, except for supporting TAA and replacing Vanilla AO with SSAO.
+AKA VanillA9, this shaderpack is near-identical to vanilla rendering, except for supporting TAA and replacing Vanilla AO with SSAO.
 It's compatible with OptiFine, as well as Iris 1.1.2 and later.

 ## Credits
 * VanillAA, giving me a great place to start from, by [leo60228](https://github.com/leo60228/VanillAA-Shaders)